AAArena/First-Closed-Doors-Competition/TheCompetition.md

 | 5th | 0.00 | 50,000 |
 | 6th to 15th | 0.00 | 32,500 |

-> NOTE: In the [example above](#example), only Bot A would have been awarded the BTC Prize, as it is the only one with a ROI bigger than 10%.
+> NOTE: In the [example above](#example), only Algobot A would have been awarded the BTC Prize, as it is the only one with a ROI bigger than 10%.
 ALGO prizes are awarded irrespectively.

 **[Next: The AAPlatform >>](./AAPlatform.md)**